 Mona Awad’s Bunny focuses on Samantha Heather Mackey, who remains an outsider despite her best intentions.
 She is in an MFA program at Warren University and is on a scholarship, putting her on the outs from the other students.
 Samantha particularly dislikes this group of wealthy girls that call each other Bunny.

 Then, out of the blue, Samantha is invited to join the Bunnies’ Smut Salon.
 Despite her dislike of them, Samantha jumps in and even ditches Ava, her only friend at the school.
-Everything seems fine until Samantha starts getting involved in these off-campus workshops, where they conjure more than just friendship and memories.

-Soon Samantha finds herself unable to separate her relationship with these Bunnies and Ava, who has always been there for her more than the Bunnies ever had been.
+Soon, Samantha finds herself unable to separate her relationship with these Bunnies and Ava, who has always been there for her more than the Bunnies ever had been.

 10. Vita Nostra by Marina Dyachenko & Sergey Dyachenko, Julia Meitov Hersey (Translator)

 Vita Nostra is a translation of a Ukrainian novel centered around a young woman named Sasha Samokhina, who is vacationing with her mother at the beach.
-After she meets Farit Kozhennikov, Sasha finds herself performing strange tasks for him, and whenever she completes one, she gets a cold coin.
+After she meets Farit Kozhennikov, Sasha finds herself performing strange tasks for him, and whenever she completes one, she gets a gold coin.

 By the end of her summer, she moves to a village and uses the gold to join the Institute of Special Technologies.
 Her mother disapproves, but Farit wants her to go, so she will go.
-This strange school is not like most.
-Books can’t be read, and if the students fall out of line, their families are punished rather than them.

 11. Truly Devious by Maureen Johnson